-The Thrifty Food Plan was revised several times over the years (with major changes in 1983, 1999, and 2006) in order to take into account new information about nutritional needs, nutritional values of foods, food consumption preferences, and food prices (Kerr et al., 1984; USDA, 1999; USDA 2007).
-In these revisions, USDA gave attention both to cost containment-keeping the cost of the Thrifty Food Plan near the food stamp benefit level-and to the buying patterns of households (Citro and Michael, 1995, p.
+The Thrifty Food Plan was revised several times over the years (with major changes in 1983, 1999, and 2006) in order to take into account new information about nutritional needs, nutritional values of foods, food consumption preferences, and food prices (Kerr et al., 1984; USDA, 1999; USDA, 2007).
+In these revisions, USDA gave attention both to cost containment-keeping the cost of the Thrifty Food Plan near the SNAP or food stamp benefit level-and to the buying patterns of households (Citro and Michael, 1995, p.
 111).

-For residents of Alaska and Hawaii, the Thrifty Food Plan costs were adjusted upward by 18 percent and 53 percent, respectively, to reflect the higher cost of the Thrifty Food Plan in those States.
+For residents in Alaska and Hawaii, the Thrifty Food Plan costs were adjusted upward by 20 percent and 58 percent, respectively, to reflect the higher cost of the Thrifty Food Plan in those States.